-After breakfast, you may wish to join our Taste of Hungary optional tour, which includes a visit to a shop specializing in traditional strudel, a wine-tasting event featuring savory Hungarian snacks, and more.
+After breakfast, you may wish to join our Szentendre optional tour, which includes lunch in this picturesque Hungarian village, along with museum visits, and more.

 Or, take advantage of a free day to plan your own activities in this very walkable city.
 Be sure to stroll along the Vaci utca, a wonderful pedestrian-only street filled with cafés, shops, boutiques, and stunning architecture.
 You may also wish to head to the Hungarian National Gallery for its exhibits of Hungarian art from medieval times to the modern day.

 Lunch and dinner are on your own today.

 With another day of independent exploring in Budapest, this might be the time to consider an excursion to Margaret Island using the local boat service that runs from both sides of the Danube.
 Private motorized traffic is not allowed on the island, so buses, horse-drawn carriages, bicycles, and walking are the means of getting around.
 A giant water tower building dominates the landscape, and there are ruins of a Dominican convent and a 13th-century Franciscan church.
 The largest park in Budapest, forested with chestnut and willow trees, is located on the island, as well as several botanical gardens, including a Japanese Garden and a Rose Garden.

 This evening, try one of the city’s many fine restaurants for dinner on your own.

 After breakfast, transfer to the airport for your return flight to the U.S.